-Katie Bowman (her friends call her Bowie) is a contemporary potter crafting handmade ceramics from her bright and airy studio in Mornington.
+Kate Bowman is a contemporary potter crafting handmade ceramics from the bright and airy Stoker Studio in Mornington.

-Working alongside her staffy, Hank, Katie’s work explores the relationship between bold geometric shapes and organic forms to create a range of functional ware including planters, tableware and lamps under the brand Made by Bowie.
+Working alongside her rescue dog, Umi, Kate’s work explores the relationship between bold geometric shapes and organic forms to create a range of functional ware including planters, tableware and lamps.

 Each piece in the collection is handcrafted and unique, with designs that merge textural elements with soft bisque patterns and shapes.

-Across the range Katie predominantly use porcelain and stained slips to apply modernist patterns to a surface.
+Across the range, Kate predominantly uses porcelain and stained slips to apply modernist patterns to a surface.
 Each piece is then fired to stoneware and finished in matte glaze.

-While Made by Bowie is best known for its ceramic planters, the earth mugs and breakfast sets that Katie added to the collection six months ago have also been wildly popular.
+While she is best known for ceramic planters, Kate's earth mugs and breakfast sets are also wildly popular.
 The pieces are artworks in themselves, but they’re designed to be functional for everyday use.

 “I started sharing my journey with clay on Instagram, which led to interest from friends, followed by shops and galleries," she says.
-"Twelve months ago I decided to switch gears and flip careers to make Made by Bowie my main focus”.
+"Twelve months ago I decided to switch gears and flip careers to make ceramics my main focus”.

-Now, every day in the studio is different, and Katie loves the freedom of being able to choose which hat to wear on any given day.
+Now, every day in the studio is different, and Kate loves the freedom of being able to choose which hat to wear on any given day.

 “If I don’t feel the energy for a throwing session, I can pick up a brush and spend the day decorating a piece, or grab a tool and carve away at a lump of clay to make a lamp," she says.